 pip install selenium

-While the installation of Selenium makes its functionality available to you, you need an additional driver for it to be able to interface with Google Chrome.
-You’ll want to install WebDriver Manager through installer pip next.
+While the installation of Selenium makes its functionality available to you, you need an additional driver for it to be able to interface with Brave.
+You’ll want to install Webdriver Manager through installer pip next.

 pip install webdriver-manager

-Webdriver Manager for Python eliminates needing to manually download the specific Chrome drivers required to interface with your Chrome browser.
+Webdriver Manager for Python eliminates needing to manually download the specific Chrome drivers required to interface with Brave.

 How to run your first test using Selenium and Python?

-Once you have completed the pre-requisites section, you are ready to start your first Selenium test with Python.
+Once you have completed the pre-requisites section, you are ready to start your first test in Selenium with the Python programming language!

-You first want to define the location of your Chrome browser, and then set it as a binary location parameter for ChromeOptions.
-Whenever you initiation a new instance of Chrome, WebDriver Manager will download a matching Chrome driver according to your browser’s current version. https://harmindernijjar1996.wordpress.com/media/e8d0d3459d302b61e6a04c5933194cfc
+You first want to define the location of Brave, and then set it as a binary location parameter for ChromeOptions.
+Whenever you initiation a new instance of Brave, WebDriver Manager will download a matching Chrome driver according to your browser’s current version. https://harmindernijjar1996.wordpress.com/media/e8d0d3459d302b61e6a04c5933194cfc

 3. Next, use the .get() method of the driver to load a website.
-You may also load a local development site as this process is equivalent to opening a window of Chrome on your local machine, typing a URL, and hitting Enter.
+You may also load a local development site as this process is equivalent to opening a window of Brave on your local machine, typing a URL, and hitting Enter.
 The .get() method not only starts loading a website but also waits for it to render completely before moving on to the next step.https://harmindernijjar1996.wordpress.com/media/0b2363682d81e06fda49714cdeb387f6

 4. Once the page loads successfully, you can use the .title attribute to access the textual title of the webpage.
 If you wish to check whether the title contains a particular substring, you can use the assert or if statements.
 For simplicity, let us print the title of the page.https://harmindernijjar1996.wordpress.com/media/cc5b7ca80b26ef89e881c3e13e9caa06

 The output is the following text –